Quickscript-Competiton/July2020entries/README.md

 See quickscript-extra [[readme](https://github.com/Metaxal/quickscript-extra/blob/master/README.md)] [[scripts](https://github.com/Metaxal/quickscript-extra/tree/master/scripts)] for a bunch of useful and example scripts.

 Help and discussion will be available through the [#quickscript-competition](https://racket.slack.com/archives/C0168JZ2QUD) slack channel.

+Once your script is ready, [submit your entry](https://github.com/Quickscript-Competiton/July2020entries/issues/new/choose)!